Extends tokens using uint256 tokenId to support tokenName of type string and to convert back to tokenId.

 with the original method.

-Compliant contract MAY implement one or more of following extra interface
+A compliant contract MAY implement one or more of the following extra interfaces

 interface IERC_NamedTokenExtension {